Pyozer/cross-sourcerer/readme.md

 The website first usecase is to simply consume Github API to display data.

 You **MUST** do the same by using **GraphQL Github API** available [here](https://developer.github.com/v4/)

+The purpose here is to share maxium possible code from all clients (and server of course in case of bonuses ;p)

 ### = Features